WasmEdge/docs/docs/contribute/plugin/intro.md

     B -- Registers --> C((Wasmedge Runtime))
 ```

-In this diagram, the "Host Application" represents the application or environment where the Wasmedge runtime is embedded or used.
-The "Plugin Shared Library" refers to the library containing the plugin code and functions that extend the functionality of the Wasmedge runtime.
-The "Wasmedge Runtime" represents the runtime environment that executes WebAssembly modules, including the core runtime and any registered plugins.
+In this diagram, the *Host Application* represents the application or environment where the Wasmedge runtime is embedded or used.
+The *Plugin Shared Library* refers to the library containing the plugin code and functions that extend the functionality of the Wasmedge runtime.
+The *Wasmedge Runtime* represents the runtime environment that executes WebAssembly modules, including the core runtime and any registered plugins.

 ## Benefits of Using the WasmEdge Plugin System